-This is a guest post (part 1 in a 3-part series) by Sam, author of Financial Samurai, “How to Engineer Your Layoff,” and founder of the Yakezie Network.
-Part 2 is A primer on the most important economic metric (part 2) and Part 3 is A primer on the most important economic metric (part 3).
+This is a guest post (Part I in a three-part series) by Sam, author of Financial Samurai, “How to Engineer Your Layoff,” and founder of the Yakezie Network.
+Part II is A primer on the most important economic metric (Part II) and Part III is A primer on the most important economic metric (Part III).

 Finance and investing don’t have to be complicated.
 Consistently buying low and selling high can make you rich beyond your wildest dreams.
 Of course, if investing were so easy, we would all be kicking back and letting our money work for us instead of slaving away at the office every day.